mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 buy and carry a civilian hand weapon for self–defence, provided the item is legal in their current locale.
-More powerful weapons are restricted for several reasons, not least because the Imperium prefers not to have weapons that can put holes in its troops’ combat armor lying about everywhere.
+More powerful weapons are restricted for several reasons, not least because the Imperium prefers not to have weapons that can put holes in its troops' combat armor lying about everywhere.
 As a general rule, more powerful weapons require greater accountability.
-It is relatively easy to obtain a permit for an assault rifle or submachinegun; all that is needed is a ‘demonstrated need’ such as security aboard a free trader.
+It is relatively easy to obtain a permit for an assault rifle or submachinegun; all that is needed is a 'demonstrated need' such as security aboard a free trader.
 High–tech military weapons are more strictly controlled and generally require that the prospective owner be a member of a recognized mercenary unit.
 Very powerful